ranjit-dey/ranjit-dey/README.md

 ## whoami 👋

-Hi, I'm **Ranjit**, a final-year Computer Science student with a passion for full stack web development and exploring new technologies.
+Hi, I'm **Ranjit Dey**, a final-year Computer Science student with a passion for full stack web development and exploring new technologies.
 I enjoy working on personal projects, building responsive websites, and experimenting with UI/UX design.
 I am also focused on strengthening my skills in Data Structures and Algorithms using Java.

 <div align=center>